Algeria recalls ambassador to France for consultations - NewsBreak

 Algeria recalls ambassador to France for consultations

-ALGIERS (Reuters) - Algeria has recalled its ambassador to France for consultations, the presidency said on Saturday, without immediately giving a reason for the move.
+ALGIERS, Oct 2 (Reuters) - Algeria has recalled its ambassador to France for consultations after what it called "irresponsible" comments attributed to French President Emmanuel Macron, Algeria's presidency said on Saturday.

+"Following comments that several sources attributed to ...
+Macron, Algeria expresses its categorical rejection of inadmissible interference in its internal affairs," the presidency said in a statement.

+"Faced with the particularly inadmissible situation inflicted by these irresponsible remarks, President Abdelmadjid Tebboune decided to immediately recall the ambassador," it said.

 Algeria's foreign ministry described the move, which France said was in response to Maghreb governments' refusal to take back illegal migrants sent home by Paris, as a "unilateral decision of the French government".